 “Whatever I believe to be true is immediately true for me.
 Whatever I know and am certain is real will be experienced as real to me.”

 Helen Hamilton.
 “Reality Check.
 A Simple Guide to Final Enlightenment.”
 Balboa Press, 2021.

 We all inevitably experience hardships severe enough to cause our immature worldviews & self-concepts to shatter, forcing us to rebuild more mature, more realistic, more trauma-proof ones.
 It is often a very slow road to discovering our true self & real happiness, which are independent of conditions.

 If we're fortunate enough to live past middle age, then nagging aches, pains, stiffness, & progressive physical & mental deterioration will test us increasingly.
-Under 60 years of age & used to good health, you may think, 'No problem, I'll be able handle it.'
-But in fact it gets tiresomly unpleasant as a wide assortment of barnacles relentlessly stick, progressively weighing down one's only leaky old rowboat!
-There are too many valid reasons why old folks tend to get grumpy.
+Under 60 years of age & used to good health, you may think, 'No problem, I'll be able to handle it.'
+But in fact it gets tiresomely unpleasant as a wide assortment of barnacles relentlessly stick, progressively weighing down one's only leaky old rowboat!
+There are many valid reasons for old folks to feel grumpy - temporarily.

 “The truth will set you free, but first it will piss you off.”
 Joe Klaas